SrMinister/SrMinister/README.md

 ### Welcome to my github :globe_with_meridians:

-My name is Kaique Ricardo, I'm 16 years old and most of the time I spend developing in Java <br>
+My name is Kaique Ricardo, I'm 16 years old and most of the time <br>
+I spend developing in Java <br>
 and I try to learn more every day.